IuryPiva/vscode-run-deno-file-on-terminal/README.md

 # run-deno-file-on-terminal README

-Open active editor file's folder on a terminal.
+Run current file on a new terminal with `deno run -a --unstable`.

 ## Features

-Open active editor file's folder on a terminal.
+Run current file on a new terminal with `deno run -a --unstable`.

 ### 1.0.0